megjcaruso/megjcaruso/README.md

 ## 🦉🧠 About Me 🧪🪐
 Hey!
 I'm a Ph.D. student in computer science and cognitive science at CU Boulder.
 I work on multimodal physiological systems to better understand how humans make sense of the world, and build AI agents for fun on the side.
-I am currently working on update my github with personal and research projects.
+I am currently working on updating my github with personal and research projects.

 ## 🎯 What I Do